San Francisco Acupuncture for Migraine Headache,

 Acupuncture can relax the muscles of the scalp and head which can be a trigger for migraine headache.
 But often needles are placed in the hands and the feet following classic Chinese acupuncture theory to balance the meridians.
 In western medicine these needles cause feedback to the central nervous system which helps to raise the threshold for migraine triggers.

 How many acupuncture treatments will it take?

 I ask patients to commit to 6 acupuncture treatments within a month.
 Then usually there will be two more weekly treatments and then the treatments are spaced out to once a month.
-Sometimes one can see improvement immediately after acupuncture treatment, but sometimes it can take a few treatments to improve.
+There are no guarantees, of course, but sometimes one can see improvement immediately after acupuncture treatment, and sometimes it can take a few treatments to improve.
 It’s important to complete the series; otherwise the patient has wasted their time and money.

 Are there any side effects?

 The most common negative side effect during migraine treatment is tiredness after the first and maybe second treatment.
 It is possible to trigger a migraine, also, after the first or second treatments..
 Fortunately, there are often positive side effects with acupuncture.
 Often one feels calmer, can sleep better, and withstand illness more easily.
 This is probably due to the decrease in stress that is produced.
 The ancient Chinese thought that acupuncture could improve longevity, also.
 We now know that stress increases cell aging, so it is possible that acupuncture does improve longevity, and fight aging.

 Are there any other alternative therapies that can help?